 We have developed this easy to use decision tree to illustrate the decision process of choosing the correct entity type.
-Discuss with your clients the pros and cons at each juncture and you will be well on your way to helping them choose the correct entity for their new business.
+Consider the pros and cons at each juncture and you will be well on your way to choosing the correct entity.